D4ykoo/reiseplatform-case-m2/checkout/docker/README.md

 ```bash
 docker compose -f docker-compose-without-kafka.yml up -d
 ```
+Otherwise the backend service will not be reachable by the frontend.

 An example kafka docker compose can be found in the backend directory.

 ### 1. Configuration